-Genevieve Blatt was born June 19th, 1913 in East Brady, PA.
-Her Parents were George and Clara Blatt.
-For high school, she attended Sacred Heart High School in Pittsburgh, she attended the University of Pittsburgh and graduated in 1933 with her B.A. and in 1934 she graduated with her M.A.
-Both of her degrees were in Political Science.
-Then in 1937 she obtained her law degree from the University of Pittsburgh Law School.
-In 1936, at the Democratic Convention she was the first delegate to vote for Franklin D. Roosevelt.
-She became a Solicitor of Pittsburgh she drafted the first smokestack ordinance to protect her city.
-In 1947 she was one of the founders of the Americans for Democratic Action and was also a Chief Examiner for Pittsburgh.
+Genevieve Blatt was born June 19th, 1913 in East Brady, to George and Clara Blatt.
+She attended Sacred Heart High School in Pittsburgh, followed by the University of Pittsburgh where she graduated in 1933 with a B.A. in Political Science followed by a M.A. in the subject the following year.
+In 1937, Blatt completed her law degree from the University of Pittsburgh Law School.
+The year prior, she had the distinction of being the first delegate to vote for Franklin D. Roosevelt in the 1936 Democratic National Convention.
+She later secured an appointment as a solicitor for the city of Pittsburgh where she drafted the first ordinance regulating smokestacks.
+In 1947, Blatt worked as one of the founders of the Americans for Democratic Action and was also a Chief Examiner for Pittsburgh.

-To try to start her political career she tried running for State Auditor General in 1950, she was unsuccessful.
-In 1954, she was elected as the first woman to hold a statewide position as State Secretary of Internal Affairs.
-She held this position until 1966 when she lost her re-election.
+After an unsuccessful campaign for State Auditor General in 1950, Blatt won her race for State Secretary of Internal Affairs in 1954, becoming the first woman to win an election for a statewide position.
+She held this position until 1966 when she lost her re-election bid.
 In 1964, she was appointed to President Johnson's Consumer Advisory Council as a member until 1968.
 In 1956 she was also honored as a Distinguished Daughter of Pennsylvania.
 This honor is given to the women who have given extraordinary service and contributions to the Commonwealth of Pennsylvania.
 Then, in 1972 she was appointed by Governor Milton J. Shapp to fill an unexpired term on the Commonwealth Court.
 She won her re-election the next year.
 Then, ten years later, she became a senior judge of the Commonwealth Court.